Orientation Research and Other Courses

 - indicate how to resolve conflict

-This is an elective course in the B.Th.
-Honours programme in which you apply a specific research method in your research on one of the prescribed research topics.
-The course culminates in a research report of around 7 000 words that include references to at least 15 scholarly works.
+In this is a compulsory course in which you apply a specific research method in your research on one of the prescribed research topics.
+The course culminates in a research report of around 7 000 words that includes references to at least 15 scholarly works.